 Prisoners who, on committal to prison, are engaged in a methadone substitution programme in the community will, in the main, have their methadone substitution treatment continued while in prison.
-Opioid substitution treatment (OST) is available in all Irish prisons, with the exception of the open centres (Loughan House and Shelton Abbey).
-However, it is otherwise available across the prison estate, accommodating more than 80% of the prison population (McCaffrey).
+Opioid substitution treatment (OST) is available in all Irish prisons, with the exception of the open centres (Loughan House Open Centre and Shelton Abbey Open Centre).
+However, it is otherwise available across the prison estate, accommodating more than 80% of the prison population (Dáil Éireann Debate.
+Committee of Public Accounts.
+2019).

-In 2020, 1,293 prisoners received drug treatment (methadone) and, as of 18 March 2021, there were 522 prisoners in receipt of methadone across the prison estate (See Table T1.3.3.4) (Humphries).
+In 2020, 1,293 prisoners received drug treatment (methadone), and as of 18 March 2021 there were 522 prisoners in receipt of methadone across the prison estate (see Table T1.3.3.4) (Dáil Éireann Debate.
+Written answer (question to Justice 1266) Drugs in prisons.
+2021).

-Table T1.3.3.4 Number of prisoners in receipt of OST as of the 18 March 2021 6
+Table T1.3.3.4 Number of prisoners in receipt of OST as of 18 March 2021